-A defective fuse is indicated by a burned-out fuse wire A.
+You can recognize a defective fuse by a burned-out fuse wire \mathbf{A} .

 Fire hazard The electrical system can be overloaded if the wrong fuses are used.

 - Use only fuses with the prescribed amperage.
 Never bypass or repair fuses. - Use spare fuses with the correct rating only.